Bally’s Las Vegas Construction Timeline Revealed

 Las Vegas will welcome a transformative addition to its iconic skyline as Bally’s unveils plans for a mixed-use resort surrounding the new Athletics’ Major League Baseball stadium.

-Occupying 26 acres of a 35-acre plot, the 3.56 million square feet development is set to reimagine the city’s entertainment offerings with a four-phase construction schedule ending March 2029.
+The 3.56 million-square-foot development, which occupies 26 acres of a 35-acre plot, is set to reimagine the city’s entertainment offerings.
+Its four-phase construction schedule ends in March 2029.

-The development begins April 2026, subject to Clark County’s January permit approval.
+The development begins in April 2026, subject to Clark County’s January permit approval.

 Sports And Entertainment Hub